halo/LinkLiar/README.md

 Alternatively, grab the latest release of [LinkLiar.app.zip](https://github.com/halo/LinkLiar/releases/latest), extract it, and place it into your `/Applications` directory (see [installation](http://halo.github.io/LinkLiar/installation.html) for help).

+## Documentation

+The end-user documentation is located at [halo.github.io/LinkLiar](http://halo.github.io/LinkLiar).

+What you're looking at right now is the technical documentation.

+There is also a source-code documentation in progress, see `bin/docs` for inspiration.

 ## Limitations